lukeskywalkin/github-issue-extender/README.md

 ## Security

-This workflow uses `GITHUB_TOKEN`, which is automatically provided by GitHub Actions.
-This is secure and appropriate because:
+This reusable workflow uses `GITHUB_TOKEN` from the **calling repository**, which is secure because:

-- **Automatically scoped**: Only has access to the repository where the workflow runs
+- **Automatically scoped**: Only has access to the repository where the workflow is called
 - **Short-lived**: Expires immediately after the workflow completes
 - **No secrets to manage**: Automatically available, no setup needed
 - **Explicit permissions**: The workflow declares exactly what it needs (`contents: write`, `issues: write`, `pull-requests: read`)

+**Important for Reusable Workflows:**
+- The `GITHUB_TOKEN` used is from the **calling repository**, not the workflow repository
+- This means the workflow can only access the repository that calls it
+- This is the recommended approach for reusable workflows

 For more details, see [SECURITY.md](docs/SECURITY.md).

-**Note**: For reusable actions used across multiple repositories, consider using GitHub Apps instead.
+**Note**: For production services or more complex scenarios, consider using GitHub Apps for enhanced security and audit trails.

 ## Troubleshooting